buaban/lighthouse/docs/plugins.md

 #### `package.json`

-A Lighthouse plugin is just a node module that starts with `lighthouse-plugin-`.
-Any dependencies you need are up to you, but do not depend on Lighthouse directly, use [`peerDependencies`](http://npm.github.io/using-pkgs-docs/package-json/types/peerdependencies.html) instead.
+A Lighthouse plugin is just a node module with a name that starts with `lighthouse-plugin-`.
+Any dependencies you need are up to you.
+However, do not depend on Lighthouse directly, use [`peerDependencies`](http://npm.github.io/using-pkgs-docs/package-json/types/peerdependencies.html) instead:

 **Example `package.json`**